hpluska/APCompSciPrinciples/labs/JavaScript/MathOperations/README.md

-# The Math Object and Timers
+# The Math Operations

 ## Introduction
-In this lab you will learn how to create interactivity on a website by assigning a function to respond to a specific event firing, or triggering.
+In this lab you will apply math operations to solve problems.
+You will also apply the random() method to make your application less predictable and more interesting

 ## Your Tasks

-- [ ] Locate the "Event Handlers" lab guide [EventHandlers.pdf](EventHandlers.pdf)
+- [ ] Locate the "MathOperations" lab guide [MathOperations.pdf](MathOperations.pdf)

 - [ ] Complete the group portion of the lab as instructed

 - [ ] Complete the individual portion of the lab

 	* Inside your main website directory, make sure you have created the following directory,
-		- EventHandlers
+		- MathOperations
 	* Inside this directory create the following files
 		- Index.html
 		- App.js